crazzle/blog/content/post/2017-09-17-data-generation-with-pyposim.md

 show(p)
 ```

-What we can see is that the plant received 4 dispatch commands the the visualized timeframe.
+What we can see is that the plant received 4 dispatch commands within the visualized timeframe.
 The first one demands it to ramp to 50kw, the second one to 25kw, then 75kw and at the end back
 to 100kw.